DDMAL/heuristic-pitch-finding/README.md

 - To properly setup the pitch finding workflow, connect the *JSOMR* output from a `Miyao Staff Finding` job to the *JSOMR* input of a `Heuristic Pitch Finding` job.

 *Important Note:*
 - Staff finding can be run independently if only the staff positions, line points, and general page properties are required.
-However, pitch finding always requires the output of Staff Finding as an input.
+However, pitch finding always requires the output of staff finding as an input.